hm1318/numericalSolvers/README.md

 The parameters.txt file MUST be laid out as above, otherwise the program will not function correctly.
 The code will terminate early if any of the following are negative: damping, stiffness, timestep, upper time bound or mass.
 If **a** is not recognised, the code will also terminate early.

+%TODO - can you include instructions for complimation?